Angelo Assimakopoulos, Senior Director of New Business Development, Knowles Electronics

 Hadi Najar, BSAC Postdoctoral Researcher received the B.A.Sc. and the M.A.Sc. degrees in electrical and computer engineering from the University of British Columbia, Vancouver in 2008 and 2010, respectively.
 He joined the MEMS Lab at the University of California, Davis in 2010 where he received his PhD in 2014 with Prof. Horsley.
 He is currently working as a Post-Doc scholar at MEMS lab in UC DAvis

 See also: http://memslab.ucdavis.edu

-Tae Joon Seok, BSAC Postdoctoral Researcher

-Tae Joon Seok is a postdoctoral researcher in Prof. Ming Wu group at UC Berkeley, EECS.
+Tae Joon Seok, BSAC Postdoctoral Researcher is a postdoctoral researcher in Prof. Ming Wu group at UC Berkeley, EECS.
 He received his BS degree from Seoul National University, Korea, in 2007 and Ph.D. degree from UC Berkeley in 2012 in Electrical Engineering.
 His research interest has been in the area of plasmonics, nanophotonics, and Si photonics.
-He has authored more than ten papers in leading technical journals and conferences.
-He has received Samsung Scholarship for graduate research and he is an IEEE member.
+He has authored more than twenty papers in leading technical journals and conferences.
+He has received Samsung Scholarship for graduate research.
+He is an member of IEEE and OSA.

 See also: https://scholar.google.com/citations?user=zEaUMmgAAAAJ